Sign in

 Anchiornis

-Ali and Sean travel back 150 million years to the Jurassic period to get a look at a flying dinosaur called the Anchiornis.
-Tour guide Simon reveals that this dinosaur actually had feathers!
+Ali and Sean travel back 150 million years to the Jurassic period to explore a flying dinosaur called the Anchiornis, with tour guide Simon revealing that this dinosaur actually had feathers!

 General T. rex Facts